jadnco/cs-ia-docs/Criterion-A.md

 ## Criteria for Success

 ### Requirements
-- A database that stores all information alongside relationship association; Users can be associated to many Spots and Spots can only be associated to a single user.
+- A database that stores all information and relationships.
 - A back-end API service that acts as a link between the front-end interfaces and the database.
 Every record has to be able to be read, created, updated and deleted.
 - An app interface that runs on the latest version of Apple's iOS and provides a straight-forward user experience that could easily be translated to other platforms (Android and Web).
 - Camera view that allows a user to take a photo with location data, save it to the device's photo library and then be able to upload it to an external server.
-- Asynchronous storage on the device that can store cached data such as the logged in user.
-Doing so would allow as few backend requests to be made as possible.
-- Users should be able to create Spots with a title, caption and location.
+- Users should be able to create Spots with a title, caption, location and some form of media.
 - Users should be able to *like* Spots, and *follow* other users.

 ### Extras (time permitting)